learn-co-curriculum/phase-3-ruby-building-applications-requiring-files/README.md

 ```

 At the moment, if we try to run the file (`ruby lib/garden.rb`), we get an error
-regarding an **uninitialized constant Plant (NameError)**.
+regarding an `uninitialized constant Plant (NameError)`.
 For one file to have
 access to code written in another file, we need to tell Ruby to _require_ that
 other file.

 ## Define `require_relative` and `require`

-By requiring a file, we are telling Ruby, 'go load the code exists in this file.'
+By requiring a file, we are telling Ruby, 'go load the that code exists in this file.'
 We have two ways to tell Ruby to do this: `require_relative` and `require`.

 #### `require_relative`